 Reverse Osmosis filtration uses a membrane that can trap any molecule bigger than water.
 This technology is more effective than carbon filters as it can remove fluoride.
 However, a lot of water is rejected in the process, meaning gallons of water can often be wasted.
 Plus, naturally occurring minerals like calcium and magnesium are also removed from the water.
 However, you can add trace minerals back into the water to replace the ones that were filtered out.
 This type of filtration system can help reduce contaminants such as arsenic, asbestos, heavy metals, and fluoride.

-Chugging down distilled water or water that’s had all of the minerals filtered out of it creates a situation where, now, the higher concentration of minerals is inside the cell.
-So, water keeps getting pulled from the extracellular fluid into the cell in droves.
-Your extracellular fluid is now being dehydrated, and as you keep chugging this blank water trying to address your thirst, all the water being pulled into the cell can potentially make some of your cells explode!…
+Drinking large volumes of distilled water or water that’s had all of the minerals filtered out of it creates an environment where the higher concentration of minerals is now found inside the cell.
+The problem with this is, water will be pulled from the extracellular fluid into the cell in droves to address this issue.
+This means that the fluid outside of the body’s cells (the extracellular fluid) will become dehydrated, and as you drink more and more of this unmineralised water trying to address your thirst, even more water is being pulled into the cell which can potentially cause some of your cells explode!’

-Here’s the bottom line: You need water that has some minerals in it.
-If you use a water filtration system like reverse osmosis or distillation, you simply need to add some minerals/salts to the water that you’re going to drink to give it some structure.
-This could be in the form of ionic mineral drops or high-quality salts… Another way is through adding some fresh fruits or veggies to the water (like lemon, lime, mint, etc.).
-These plants provide minerals and electrons to the water that gives it a charge and structure as well.
-These minerals are in a natural, low concentration, so they inherently make it more hydrating.
+So, when using a water filtration system like reverse osmosis or distillation, it’s important to add some minerals/salts back into the water that you’re going to drink.
+This could be in the form of ionic mineral drops or high-quality salts, or through adding some fresh fruits or veggies to the water (like lemon, lime, mint, etc.).

 If you’re looking for a natural water source that isn’t from the tap, natural spring water is a great source of structured water with a (generally) healthy level of minerals.
 Water that has come from a spring has naturally been filtered by the earth, itself, and prior to humans being able to “treat” our own water, this was one of the main sources of water used, and settlements were often built around natural springs.